NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

     1. `Proposal`: RABBIT validates the #DW container directive by comparing the supplied values to those listed in the NNF Container Profile.
 If the workflow fails to meet the requirements, the job fails
     2. `PreRun`: RABBIT software:
         1. creates a config map reflecting the storage requirements and any runtime parameters; this is provided to the container at the volume mount named `nnf-config`, if specified
         2. duplicates the pod template specification from the Container Profile and patches the necessary Volumes and the config map.
-The spec is used as the basis for starting the necessary pods and containers.
+The spec is used as the basis for starting the necessary pods and containers
     3. The containerized application(s) executes.
 The expected mounts are available per the requirements and celebration occurs.
 The pods continue to run until:
-       1. the pod completes successfully (any failed pods will be restarted)
+       1. the pod completes successfully (any failed pods will be retried)
-       2. timeout (i.e. `activeDeadlineSeconds`) is hit (optional)
-       3. the max number of pod retries (i.e. `backoffLimit`) is hit (indicating failure on all retry attempts)
+       2. the max number of pod retries is hit (indicating failure on all retry attempts)
           1. Note: retry limit is non-optional per Kubernetes configuration
-          2. If retries are not desired, this number could be set to 0 to disable any retry attempts.
+          2. If retries are not desired, this number could be set to 0 to disable any retry attempts
     4. `PostRun`: RABBIT software:
-       1. Mark the stage as `Ready` if the pods have all completed successfully.
-This includes any retries after preceding failures.
+       1. marks the stage as `Ready` if the pods have all completed successfully.
+This includes a successful retry after preceding failures
+       2. starts a timer for any running pods.
+Once the timeout is hit, the pods will be killed and the workflow will indicate failure
-       2. If all pods are completed but did complete successfully, the stage is not be marked as ready.
+       3. if all pods are completed but did complete successfully, the stage is not be marked as ready
-       3. Leave all pods around for log inspection
+       4. leaves all pods around for log inspection

 ### Container Assignment to Rabbit Nodes